Starting at $100

 When you come in for your Massage Session we will do a complete health history and make sure there are no special circumstances for your care.
 Depending on how advanced you are into your term we may have special positioning and bolstering techniques to make you feel safe and comfortable.
 Normal recommendation is weekly through pregnancy, but even once per month can be a substantial help to your overall wellbeing.

 When a Massage Therapist is trained in Prenatal Massage, they don't just receive Massage Training.
 LMT's may be a wealth of knowledge with comfort positioning, birthing, stretching, home care, and other useful information about contraindications are just a sampling of knowledge they are educated in.
 At Unlocking The Body, Janelle Wise has gone through an extensive course in Prenatal Massage and she is very passionate about working with Mom's at any stage of the process.
-Bethany Erickson, Anne Schiele, Jason Priest, Allyson Goldsberry, Deletha Wright, and Alexandra Carvalho also have training in Pregnancy work as well.
+Anne Schiele, Jason Priest, Destiny Roberts, Deletha Wright, Hannah Larson, Alexandra Carvalho, and Rachel Blasko also have training in Pregnancy work as well.
 Feel free to email any questions to the Massage Therapist or call our front office at 253-970-8256 to get scheduled for your session today, and remember there is no extra charge for Prenatal Massage here at UTB!